-The USFSP Master of Arts in Psychology provides study of biological, social, developmental and cognitive bases of health and human behavior, with concentrated emphasis on how adjustment in these realms serves as the platform for later health and chronic disease outcomes.
+The USFSP Master of Arts in Psychology provides a study of biological, social, developmental and cognitive bases of health and human behavior, with a concentrated emphasis on how the adjustment in these realms serves as the platform for later health and chronic disease outcomes.
 The program also cultivates advanced competence in research methodology required to interpret and evaluate applied research data.
 For students in both thesis and non-thesis options, elective courses in the domains of experimental and applied psychology, health psychology, infant-family mental health, cultural competence, and other basic and applied areas round out coursework requirements for the degree.
 Students on the thesis track also complete an empirical master’s thesis.

 Our program is designed to advance your study of Psychology, whether or not your undergraduate major was in a field other than psychology and you seek re-specialization coursework or you were a strong undergraduate major in Psychology or a related field.
 Our graduates will demonstrate a conceptual understanding of advanced psychology and contribute intellectually to the field.

 As a program graduate of the M.A. in Psychology from USF St. Petersburg (USFSP), you will be:

 - positioned to assume human service and health research positions demanding advanced competencies in research methodology; data tracking, collection, and analysis; and grant writing associated with graduate training;

 - eligible for teaching positions at high schools and at 2- and 4-year colleges or universities at (1000/2000 level coursework) with the required 18 hours of graduate coursework in psychology; and/or